howdopointerswork/Project-2413/README.md

 - To list all files in current directory, use ls: ls
 - To include hidden files, such as .gitignore, use the -a flag: ls -a

+## Java files/project

+- File HMS.zip is the latest project that you can import in Eclipse
+- File HMS.jar is the runnable .jar file that gives output
+- Right now .jar file just has a single test class file and one with a mainfunction that initializes the class in the class file

+- To get into source code (.java files, GUI, etc. that we edit in Eclipse)
+- Go into Eclipse
+- Go up to the Toolbar: File > Import > General > Archive File
+- Select HMS.zip
+- It should open the project without errors*

+- When exporting, you can either name it something different like HMS1.jar
+- Or just overwrite it with same name
+- So when  you are done making changes, go to the Toolbar
+- Go Export > Java > Runnable JAR File
+- And export it to the Project-2413 folder
+- Export it again as an archive file (.zip) and export this to Project-2413 folder